 1.2 A Pop-up Cart

-Instead of creating a dedicated cart page, you can implement it as a pop-up.
-It’s a modern solution for stores to speed up the customer’s journey.
-The pop-up can substitute a full cart page and it may be a variant of a success message, indicating that the product is added to the cart (we’ll discuss it further).
-Anyway, visitors will stay on the same page with the ability to review the cart at any time.
+You may not have a separate shopping cart page.
+It can be a pop-up, which speeds up the customer's movement through the purchasing funnel.
+The pop-up can substitute a full cart page, and it may be a variant of a success message indicating that the product has been added to the shopping cart (we'll discuss it further).
+It lets visitors access the cart preview without leaving the current page.

 One of the pop-up benefits is reducing the number of clicks.
-Furthermore, clients don’t have to wait for a cart page to load, enjoying easier shopping and converting faster.
-Let’s go over how to show the pop-up on smartphones and desktops.
+Furthermore, customers don't have to wait for an online shopping cart page to load, enjoying a streamlined online shopping experience.
+Let's go over how to show the pop-up on smartphones and desktops.

 A Pop-up Shopping Cart on Mobile